-These requirements must be completed no later than the first day of the spring semester (typically the student's fifth semester in residence) of the academic year preceding the community internship year in order to proceed with internship interviews.
-If the student attempts to undertake the internship without meeting these requirements, they will be in breach of program requirements and the ethical code.
+These requirements must be completed no later than the first day of the spring semester (typically the student's sixth semester in residence) of the 3rd year in order to proceed with practicum interviews.
+If the student attempts to undertake the practicum without meeting these requirements, they will be in breach of program requirements and the ethics code.
 Enrollment in the accompanying seminar will be blocked and other disciplinary action will be taken as appropriate.